Dangote Cement Ethiopia PLC : Building a Brighter Future

 Danilo Trugillo, the Country Manager of Dangote Cement Ethiopia, explains: “To support Ethiopia’s strategic plans and ambitions, the government developed two Growth and Transformation Plans (GTPs), each lasting five years.

-“The first phase (2010-2015) focussed on agriculture development and support services including infrastructure preparations like human development, education, healthcare and banking.
+“The first phase (2010-2015) focused on agriculture development and support services including infrastructure preparations like human development, education, healthcare and banking.
 As a result, however, the country began spending millions of dollars on cement imports as local production could not sustain demand.

 “The turning point came in 2012 when the government called for a series of cement plants to be built locally, leading both national and foreign investors to construct new such facilities in different locations across the country.”